-Family law matters are often emotionally charged and complicated.
+A family law case is often emotionally charged and complicated.

 It’s essential to find a lawyer that specializes in everything divorce-related, including custody, visitation, property division, prenuptial agreements, and post-divorce disputes.

-Although many attorneys handle family law matters, an attorney who focuses on family law in California will likely provide more effective representation at a lower cost.
+Although many attorneys can handle a family law matter, an attorney who focuses on family law in California will likely provide more effective representation at a lower divorce cost.

 Next, determine the level of experience you want and can afford.